qsliu2017/gitlab-runner/docs/install/kubernetes-agent.md

 # Install GitLab Runner with Kubernetes Agent **(PREMIUM ONLY)**

 The instructions to install a GitLab Runner assumes the [GitLab Agent for Kubernetes](https://docs.gitlab.com/ee/user/clusters/agent/index.html) is already installed in cluster, with a configuration repository that defines a manifest repository.
-The manifest repository is where the runner will be installed and will be where the runner registration token is generated.
+The manifest repository is where the Runner is installed and where the Runner registration token is generated.

 1. Review the possible [GitLab Runner chart YAML values](https://gitlab.com/gitlab-org/charts/gitlab-runner/blob/main/values.yaml).
 1. Create a `runner-chart-values.yaml` file with the configuration that fits